 The Cross.
 The central symbol of the Christian faith.

 I’m thinking of cross earrings and cross necklaces so many of the faithful sport.
-Have we gotten to the point that they only suggest devotion?
+Have we gotten to the point where the jewelry and tattoos only suggest devotion?

 The Cross, emptied of its physicality becomes a pious cliché.
 I suppose it’s fine to put a cross around your neck, but it ought to be scandalous.
-Isn’t it scandalous for the son of the most high to be shamed, tortured and executed on this device?
+Isn’t it scandalous for the Son of the Most High God to be shamed, tortured and executed on this device?